oracle/node-oracledb/INSTALL.md

 older versions of Node.js.

-Node-oracledb is an [add-on](https://nodejs.org/api/addons.html) available as C++ and C source code.
+Node-oracledb is an [add-on](https://nodejs.org/api/addons.html) available as C source code.
 Pre-built binaries are available as a convenience for common architectures.
 Note the operating systems and versions of Node.js that the pre-built binaries are compatible with will change as the Node.js project evolves.
 The binaries are not